 Venous insufficiency, or varicose veins, typically affect only the superficial veins of the skin.
 These veins are ubiquitous and normally carry very little blood.
 While these veins are not very important even when functioning normally, they can be quite problematic when they shift into reverse.
 The main concept of treatment is to stop the reverse flow by either 1) closing these veins or 2) removing the veins altogether.

 The first line of treatment is called conservative therapy.

 Closing the larger, straighter veins can be done with either endovenous laser ablation (EVLA – using laser energy to heat the vein), or radiofrequency ablation (RFA – using radio waves to heat the vein).
-We prefer the laser treatment.
+Newer methods are now available called Venaseal, Varithena, and Clarivein which do not use any heat.
 Unlike older vein surgery, these treatments can be performed in an office setting under local anesthesia and without any incisions or scars.

 More effective on the smaller, less navigable veins, is sclerotherapy.
 These are typically the ones that you actually see on the surface of the skin.
 This involves injecting a medication into the vein that shuts it down.
 There are a variety of very safe, FDA-approved, and effective medications (called sclerosants).
 When the veins are not plainly visible, because of their depth, ultrasound imaging is used to guide the injections.

 In the past, the standard treatment was to surgically remove problem veins with an operation called “stripping”.
 You may have heard of it.
 It was performed by vascular surgeons and involved general or spinal anesthesia, surgery, significant recuperation time, and residual scars.
 Thankfully, it’s an approach that has been replaced in most cases with less invasive laser or radiofrequency methods.

 Today there are a lot of choices for alleviating and removing problem veins.
 Find out what your doctor recommends.